 If the wall is a crazy color and I've forgotten to pack my remote trigger and I have no choice, I'll direct the flash straight on the subject but use a diffuser (one other item I usually leave in my camera bag) to keep the harshness in check.
 This is a challenge to do alone.
 It either requires an additional helping hand or a c-stand with a clamp to hold the diffuser.
-Or for you to really use your yoga practice and contourt your arm into some silly positions.
+Or for you to really use your yoga practice and contort your arm into some silly positions.

 Example from Paulie Gee's in Logan Square

 I made this day unnecessarily difficult on myself by forgetting to pack my remote trigger.
 It was a busy period of time and I didn't double check to make sure I had everything I needed before running out the door.
+You live and you learn.
 Initially, I thought it would be fine because I would be able to bounce the light off the ceiling but I didn't realize how large the space was and that there were a lot of brown accents.
 The bounced light kept picking up weird beige tones.
 Eventually, I decided to just shoot straight on with the diffuser, which worked out.

 Off camera with a trigger